iraqooh/bit_scrapper/README.md

 ## 📦 Features

-- 🔗 Accepts single or multiple URLs via CLI or file input
 - 🔍 Customizable selectors using **CSS**, **XPath**, or **Regex**
-- ⚙️ Supports scraping of static and JavaScript-rendered content (via Playwright or Selenium)
+- ⚙️ Supports scraping of static content
 - 🔄 Automatic pagination handling
-- 🔐 Authentication (Basic Auth, Bearer Tokens, Cookies)
-- 🧠 Headless form interactions (login, search, etc.)
 - 🕰️ Request throttling and random delay configuration
-- 🌐 Proxy and user-agent rotation
+- 🌐 User-agent rotation
-- ♻️ Duplicate filtering and incremental scraping
-- 🗃️ Exports data to **CSV**, **JSON**, or directly to **MongoDB**, **SQLite**, or **PostgreSQL**
+- 🗃️ Exports data to **CSV** or **JSON**.
 - 🛠️ Configurable retry logic and error logging
-- 🧪 Built-in CLI testing mode to preview selectors and validate configurations
-- 🗓️ Cron-compatible job scheduling via CLI or Python script
+- 🗓️ Scheduling via CLI or Python script
-- 🔔 Optional alert hooks via email or webhook
 - 🧩 Easily extensible for site-specific parsers or output formats

 ---